awslabs/multi-model-server/tests/performance/README.md

 ### B. Running the test suite
 1. Make sure parameters set in the [tests/common/global_config.yaml](tests/performance/tests/global_config.yaml) are correct.
-2. Run the test suite runner script with the --env-name parameter.
-This parameter contains the threshold values for a particular environment and is found in the environments folder of every test case
+2. To run the test suite you need to execute [run_performance_suite.py](run_performance_suite.py) with the following parameters

+   * `--artifacts-dir` or `-a` is a directory where the test case results will be stored.
+The default value is `$MMS_HOME/tests/performance/run_artifacts`.

+   * `--test-dir` or `-t` is a directory containing the test cases.
+The default value is `$MMS_HOME/tests/performance/tests`.

+   * `--pattern` or `-p` picks up certain test cases for execution within the `test-dir`.
+The default value is to pick up all test cases.

+   * `--env-name` or `-e` specifies the environment name to use while running the test cases.
+The environment name is the name of the file (minus the extension) found inside the environments folder in each test case.
+They encapsulate parameter values which are specific to the execution environment.
+This is a mandatory parameter.

+     Script does the following:
+     1. Starts the metrics monitoring server.
+     2. Collects all the tests from test-dir satisfying the pattern
+     3. Executes the tests
+     4. Generates performance XML and HTML report in artifacts-dir.

 3. Check the console logs, $artifacts-dir$/<run-dir>/performance_results.html report, comparison.csv, comparison.html
 and other artifacts.